Skip to content

 Where does the name come from?

 The Q in Q-Learning stands for quality.
-This measures how valuable the next action is in order to receive a reward in the following step or in the future.
+This measures how valuable the next action is to receive a reward in the following step or in the future.
 The q-values come from the so-called q-table and are calculated using a given formula.
 The q-value decides whether an action will be executed next.

 What is the difference between Q-Learning and G-Learning?